Light Control Feature Set#

 Checking and Clearing Errors#

-The light / light controller can detect errors that you can correct yourself.
+The light device can detect errors that you can correct yourself.
 Check the

 BslLightDeviceLastError parameter to find out which error has occurred.
 After you have corrected the error, you can clear it from the list.